How to make Shopska salad – a classic cucumber tomato salad with onions and feta cheese.

 Read on for relevant tips and workflow steps (1-2 mins)

-This vibrant tomato and cucumber salad is in the spirit of traditional Bulgarian Shopska salata – one of the most popular side dishes in the country.
+Shopska salad is a vibrant tomato and cucumber mixture in the spirit of traditional Bulgarian Shopska salata – one of the most popular side dishes in the country.

 It brings about the fresh taste of juicy, ripe tomatoes, crunchy cucumbers, onion, and green pepper (optional).
 All of these veggies are further flavored by fresh parsley, dill and tangy, salty feta cheese.
 The feta is shredded in order to easily be folded into the other ingredients.
 As it partially dissolves into the neutral oil (and a touch of vinegar) with which the salad is dressed it coats every bite.